alexvoss/mkdocs-material-fork/docs/insiders/payment-and-billing.md

 # Payment and billing

-Material for MkDocs relies on [GitHub Sponsors] for the management of our sponsorships and all transactions.
+Material for MkDocs relies on [GitHub Sponsors] to manage our sponsorships and all transactions.
 As we host our repositories, including both the Material for MkDocs community edition and the private Insiders edition, GitHub Sponsors is our chosen platform for handling all financial transactions and for access management to the private Material for MkDocs Insiders repository.
 Therefore, to become a sponsor of Material for MkDocs, a [GitHub account] is mandatory.

   [GitHub Sponsors]: https://github.com/sponsors
   [GitHub account]: https://docs.github.com/en/get-started/start-your-journey/creating-an-account-on-github